The Australian Government is committed to supporting migrants to settle in regional areas.

 To be eligible for permanent residence, holders of the new skilled regional provisional visas will need to show they have lived and worked in regional Australia while holding one of these visas.
 They can then apply for the Permanent Residence (Skilled Regional) visa (subclass 191) from November 2022.

-Under the changes, regional employers will have access to:
+Under the changes, regional employers now have access to:

 - more regional occupations to sponsor migrants to work in regional Australia